 Diversity Literacy Workshop

-This workshop is part of Michigan Tech's ongoing commitment to faculty diversity and gender equity in building a supportive campus climate.
+This workshop is part of Michigan Tech's ongoing commitment to faculty diversity in building a supportive campus climate.
 Successful completion of the Diversity Literacy Workshop is required for Diversity Literacy Certification.
-The Workshop is organized as a three-week online course (with 2-3 hours of work per week, at the student's convenience) building literacy in recognizing unconscious gender bias, and culminates with a single seminar on the legal aspects of diversity-centered hiring practices.
+The Workshop is organized as a three-week online course (with 2-3 hours of work per week, at the student's convenience) building literacy in recognizing unconscious bias, and culminates with a single seminar on the legal aspects of diversity-centered hiring practices.

 The Diversity Literacy Training Component

 The three-week online component of the workshop focuses on understanding, recognizing, and responding to unconscious bias related to gender, race, age, disability, religion, or other “protected” classes as defined by the U.S. Equal Employment Opportunity Commission.
 These biases can hinder the successful recruitment, retention, and promotion of a diverse faculty at Michigan Tech.
 Participants should plan to spend approximately two hours each week in exploring the scenarios provided by completing the required readings, videos, quizzes, and discussion questions

 The final component of the workshop is an online course provided by The Office of Institutional Equity and Inclusion in which participants leverage what they have learned in the Diversity Literacy Training Component (above) to addressing how diversity impacts and is impacted by university policies, state and federal laws (e.g., affirmative action requirements) and any policies or procedures relevant to committee work and the faculty hiring process at Michigan Tech.